jonathanplacatka/3020-bookstore/README.md

 # File Structure

-- open the compiled `index.html` file located in the root project directory using the instructions above.
+- open the `index.html` file located in the root project directory using the instructions above.

-- original source files are provided in the `source-files` folder for reference. do not attempt to directly open these files in the browser as they are not compiled.
+- original source files are provided in the `source-files` folder for reference (but are not needed to run the website)